 Now…

-Underwriting process a life insurance underwriter will slowly determine where an individual falls on a “scale” based on a variety of health and lifestyle questions.
-The “highest” or best rate that an individual can qualify for would be a Preferred Plus, followed by Preferred, Standard Plus and Standard.
-From there, individuals who are not able to qualify for a Standard or better rate will now fall into the “higher risk” categories which range from Table A which would be considered the “best” or least expensive table rating all the way to Table J which would be considered the “worst” or most expensive table rating.
+In the underwriting process, a life insurance underwriter will slowly determine where an individual falls on a “scale” based on various health and lifestyle questions.
+The “highest” or best rate an individual can qualify for would be a Preferred Plus, followed by Preferred, Standard Plus, and Standard.
+From there, individuals who are not able to qualify for a Standard or better rate will now fall into the “higher risk” categories, which range from Table A, which would be considered the “best” or least expensive table rating, all the way to Table J which would be regarded as the “worst” or most expensive table rating.

 Now…

-We’ll be the first to admit that it’s no fun being told that you can’t qualify for a Preferred or Standard rate, particularly if you yourself feel that you’re in really good health, which is why we would encourage an individual not to get too “hung up” on the rate class that an individual life insurance company places them in.
-Rather, one should focus more time on understanding which life insurance companies are the most likely to rate them as a Table B or Standard rate and which among “those” companies will provide them with the most affordable options!
+We’ll be the first to admit that it’s no fun being told that you can’t qualify for a Preferred or Standard rate, particularly if you feel that you’re in excellent health, which is why we would encourage an individual not to get too “hung up” on the rate class that an individual life insurance company places them in.
+Instead, one should focus more time on understanding which life insurance companies are the most likely to rate them as a Table B or Standard rate and which among “those” companies will provide them with the most affordable options!
+This brings us to the last topic we wanted to focus on today, which is…

 From there…